 Boothill Graveyard

 Boothill opened in 1879, and there were few burials after 1884.
-A new cemetery was built in 1884 at the end of the main street.
-Most people wanted to be buried in the new cemetery and also wanted family members dug up and moved (probably because of the types of folks filling graves in the old cemetery).
+The town built a new cemetery in 1884 at the end of the main street.
+Most people preferred to be buried in the new cemetery.
+Many also wanted their family members relocated from the old cemetery, likely due to the types of people buried there.

-You will get a guide to walk you through the gravesite rows and tell you any available information.
-Well worth the $3 entrance fee.
+You will receive a guide to walk you through the gravesite rows and provide any available information.
+It’s well worth the $3 entrance fee.
 As a side note, if you also visit the Bird Cage Theater, you can see “The Black Moriah.”
 The hearse transported all but six people to Boothill Graveyard.
 It’s said to be the most valuable antique in Tombstone.

 Visit the Bird Cage Theatre